GBE-INC/HOOK-DEPLOY/README.md

-# HOOK-DEPLOY
-Assignment 1 to check level of understanding
+# HOOK-DEPLOY project will allow us to automate the push notification event between Jenkins and Github"